Feb 222024

 Everett Gee Jackson. c 1924.
 Church in Chapala.
 Credit: “Everett Gee Jackson/San Diego Modern, 1920-1955.”

 But is this title accurate?
-To the best of my knowledge, the only church in Chapala in the 1920s was the parish church of San Francisco (La Parroquía de San Francisco), which has distinctive twin towers.
-This painting does not appear to match that church.
+The only church in Chapala in the 1920s was the parish church of San Francisco (La Parroquía de San Francisco), which has distinctive twin towers.
+My first thought was that this painting does not appear to match that church.
 Nor does it look like the churches in neighboring San Antonio Tlayacapan or Ajijic.
-So, the question is, does anyone recognize the church in Jackson’s painting?
-Is it really one of the churches at Lake Chapala, or does it depict a church elsewhere, perhaps in Guanajuato?
+So, is it really one of the churches at Lake Chapala, or does it depict a church elsewhere, perhaps in Guanajuato?

 Lake Chapala Artists & Authors is reader-supported.
 Purchases made via links on our site may, at no cost to you, earn us an affiliate commission.
 Learn more.